strace/strace/src/xlat/README.md

 Adds header includes to the generated m4 file.
 Used with `#enum` for autoconf checks.
 Multiple includes allowed.

+### `#Generated`

+Marks the xlat file as automatically generated.
+This directive is intended for other tools and is currently ignored by `gen.sh`.

 ### `#<anything else>`

 Any other line starting with `#` is passed through verbatim.
 Allows custom